 ColorX Technology vs Spotlight Color Night Vision vs Black-and-White Night Vision

-To meet the needs of users wanting to capture footage of their properties at night, Reolink has launched different security cameras with various capabilities, from infrared black-and-white night vision to normal color night vision advanced true full-color night vision.
+To meet the needs of users wanting to capture footage of their properties at night, Reolink has launched different security cameras with various capabilities, from infrared black-and-white night vision to normal color night vision and advanced true full-color night vision.
 To make the differences between these options clearer, here is a table to compare the three types of devices.

 |Type of night vision||Infrared night vision||Normal spotlight color night vision||ColorX true full color night vision|